johnantoni/rails_decorators/README.markdown

 First, follow the steps above to add the dependency, update your bundle, then run the `rails generate decorator:setup` to prepare your app.

-Each decorator is dedicated to a single model.
-Since we're talking about the `Article` model we'll create an `ArticleDecorator` module.
+Since we're talking about the `Article` model we'll create an `ArticleDecorator` class.
 You could do it by hand, but use the provided generator:

 ```
 rails generate decorator:model Article
 ```

-Now open up the created `app/decorators/article_decorator.rb` and you'll find an `ArticleDecorator` module.

-Why is this a `module`?
-A traditional decorator implementation uses a second class to completely encapsulate the subject.
-But because Ruby has such a flexible object model, this isn't necessary.
-We instead build the decorator as a module and inject that module into the original class.
-This allows the model's source code to remain purely persistence and business logic while the module contains all the decorations.
-Neither the model nor the controller layers need to know about the existence of the decorator methods, they can live up at the view layer.

-Within the module, notice that we `extend ActiveSupport::Concern`.
-This library allows us to mask some of the ugliness of Ruby modules and utilize a simplified syntax.
-(Here's a great tutorial: http://www.fakingfantastic.com/2010/09/20/concerning-yourself-with-active-support-concern/)

-Next you'll see commented-out samples for how to utilize Rails' view helper methods.
-In this example we could make use of the `content_tag` helper, so uncomment the `TagHelper` line.
-(API Reference: http://api.rubyonrails.org/classes/ActionView/Helpers/TagHelper.html)
+Now open up the created `app/decorators/article_decorator.rb` and you'll find an `ArticleDecorator` class.
+You'll see commented-out samples for how to utilize Rails' view helper methods.
+Move below those comments and add this method:

-Move below those comments and you'll find a nested module named `InstanceMethods`.
-Any methods you add inside here will be available as instance methods on your object.
-Within the module, we would add this method:

 ```ruby
 def formatted_published_at